 - Power management: For supported products, the current board power draw and power limits are reported.

 - Identification: Various dynamic and static information is reported, including board serial numbers, PCI device ids, VBIOS/Inforom version numbers and product names.

 - ECC reset: Clear single and double bit ECC error counts.

 - Compute mode: Control whether compute processes can run on the GPU and whether they run exclusively or concurrently with other compute processes.

 - Persistence mode: Control whether the NVIDIA driver stays loaded when no active clients are connected to the GPU.

-The NVIDIA Management Library can be downloaded as part of the Tesla Deployment Kit.
+The NVIDIA Management Library can be downloaded as part of the GPU Deployment Kit.